• Skip to main content

 • It’s safest to toss the marinade after it's use.
 But it can be boiled to for 3 to 5 minutes.
 Boil it until it reaches a temperature of at least 165 degrees F to kill any bacteria.
 Use the cooked sauce for basting the meats while they cook or as a dipping sauce.

-grilling marinated chicken skewers
+Grilling marinated chicken skewers on a charcoal grill.

-more great grill recipe ideas
+more grill recipes

 • Grilled balsamic chicken sandwiches